sweetest-framework/sweetest/GUIDELINES.md

 Steps classes are initialized during a specific phase in the initialization of the framework and of course purged after each test function run to avoid side effects.

 By the way: the name "steps class" is taken from [Cucumber](https://cucumber.io/), a [behavior-driven testing](https://en.wikipedia.org/wiki/Behavior-driven_development) tool.
-Also there workflows are broken down into simple "steps" and grouped into steps classes. sweetest was in fact designed with interoperability with Cucumber in mind and takes the concepts further by allowing for interdependent steps classes and dependency management, where dependencies can be consumed across steps classes.
+Also there workflows are broken down into simple "steps" and grouped into steps classes. sweetest was in fact designed with interoperability with Cucumber in mind and takes the concepts further by allowing for interdependent steps classes and dependency management, where dependencies can be used across steps classes.

 #### Using steps classes